One-Pot Chili Mac

 Instructions

 1. Heat the oil in a large pot or Dutch oven medium heat until shimmering.
 Add the onion and cook, stirring occasionally, until softened, 3 to 4 minutes.
-Add the garlic, chili powder, cumin, smoked paprika, cayenne pepper (if using), and salt and cook, stirring often, about 1 minute more.
+Add the garlic, chile powder, cumin, smoked paprika, cayenne pepper (if using), and salt and cook, stirring often, about 1 minute more.
 Add the beef and cook, stirring and breaking apart the meat, until no longer pink, 3 to 5 minutes.

 2. Stir in the broth, tomato sauce, oregano, sugar, and macaroni and bring to a boil.
 Reduce the heat to low, cover, and simmer, stirring every so often so the macaroni doesn't stick to the bottom, until the pasta is al dente, 9 to 12 minutes.
 Use a soup spoon to skim any grease off the top, if necessary.